Giuseppe1992/CloudTrace/README.md

 No operation
 ```

+# Configure the Environment

 #### Configure CloudMeasurement
 In the configuration the user has to configure the AWS Access key ID and Secret Access Key, if it is using AWS for the
 first time.

-In the last line, the user has to specify the path of the private key that will be use to connect with the virtual
+In the last line, the user has to specify the path of the private key that will be used to connect with the virtual
- instances in the experiments, make sure to give a correct path,  by default is pointing the default key from ~/.ssh
+ instances in the experiments.

+Make sure to give a correct path, by default is pointing the default key from ~/.ssh
  directory

 ```bash